Coronavirus update: during the current pandemic visiting times are subject to change; please contact us for more

 - Tea: 5.00pm - 6.30pm

 Snacks, supper and prescribed supplement drinks may be requested at any time.
 You and your visitors are encouraged to help yourselves to drinks.

 When can I have visitors?

 Visiting is between 2pm and 8pm daily, this allows patients to receive the care and rest they need.
 We ask visitors to avoid meal times unless actively assisting the patient.
 Children are welcome, but must be supervised by an adult at all times.

 We recognise that there may be times when you would like someone to stay with you; in this instance, flexibility with visiting times can be provided by discussion with the clinical team.
-If there is a need to stay overnight accommodation is available.
+If there is a need to stay overnight accommodation is available, but this is dependent on individual need.

-Pets are also allowed to visit but this should be discussed with a member of the clinical team prior to the visit, pets must also be supervised at all times.
+Pets are also allowed to visit but this should be discussed with a member of the clinical team prior to the visit, pets must also be supervised at all times (see Covid update).

 The inpatient unit is a short-stay unit and we aim to help our patients to return home where possible, or to an alternative place of care if required.
 For this reason, it is normal to begin discussing your future care soon after admission.
 This is to enable the relevant agencies, e.g. social worker, to be contacted.
 Please be assured that we will provide you with the required information to help you make decisions regarding your future care.